 None of these things would happen if it were not for the dedication and devotion of our members.
 Every year our members donate hundreds of hours to the clubs’ mission “We Serve”.
 They do this for the benefit of the community.
 One such member is Dr. Peter Remillard, has been a member of the club since 1993.
 Peter is an optometrist at Opticare in Cheshire and therefore knows firsthand the hardships visually impaired people face.
 He joined the Lions to further help the visually impaired community.
 Five years ago, Peter was approached to help start a half marathon that would benefit the disabled, that race is The Cheshire Half Marathon & 5K.
 Unselfishly, he agreed to volunteer his time.
 Peter is still on the Board of Directors and running strong.
 Peter is affectionately known as the voice of the 5k’ers.
 He works tirelessly year round fundraising for the event and its charities.

 Please consider donating to the Cheshire Lions Club and help us support the Community.

 Earn a free entry (5k OR Half Marathon) by raising or donating $250 or more to the Cheshire Lions Foundation.
 Check with your employer for matching funds, the Lions are a 501(C) (3).
-Once you have reached at least $250 email Jody at firstname.lastname@example.org or Lion Jim Condron at email@example.com for the password to register free of charge.
+Once you have reached at least $250 email Jody at email@example.com or Lion Jim Condron at firstname.lastname@example.org for more information.